HeikoBecker/Lassie/README.md

 # Lassie

-The Case Studies for the IJCAR 2020 paper can be found in the folder `examples`.
+The Case Studies for the CPP 2021 paper can be found in the folder `examples`.
-Please make sure to install the dependencies and setup guide below if you intend to run them on your machine.
+Please make sure to install the dependencies and follow the setup guide below if you intend to run them on your machine.

 ## Dependencies